osteele/p5-server/README.md

 the output filename and the number of the starting frame, and to specify the browser.

+Note: The sketch will run for a few frames after the requested screenshot.

+Note: Only the canvas is saved, not the HTML.
+Elements created with `createButton()`, `createDiv()` etc. are not captured in the screenshot.

+Note: This only works for instance-mode sketches (sketches that call global functions e.g. `rect()`, not instance functions e.g. `p5.rect()`).

 ### Convert between JavaScript-only and HTML sketches

 `p5 convert sketch.html` converts an HTML sketch to a JavaScript-only sketch, by